Cross-Layer Security Through Multi-Level Cell Memories from Hardware Obfuscation to AI Model Protection

 Abstract

-Multi-level cell non-volatile memories store multiple bits per cell, offering higher density compared to single-level designs.
-Beyond efficiency, the expanded state space of MLCs has been recently explored for hardware-level security, particularly through physically unclonable functions that utilize the inherent process variations in the chip production flow.
-In this work, we extend the security use cases of MLC devices by proposing a method for obfuscating neural network weights stored in external memory.
-As modern AI accelerators often rely on off-chip storage, models become vulnerable to extraction by adversaries with physical or privileged access.
-We introduce a multi-level-cell-assisted encoding scheme that transforms weight representations into obfuscated forms tied to on-chip reconstruction logic.
-This design imposes negligible inference overhead while elevating resistance to model-stealing attacks.
-Our approach provides a lightweight and hardware-integrated protection mechanism without requiring changes to the NN architecture or training pipeline.
+Multi-level cell (MLC) non-volatile memories store multiple bits per cell, offering higher density than single-level designs.
+Their expanded state space has recently been used for hardware security, notably physically unclonable functions that exploit manufacturing variations.
+We extend MLC security use cases by proposing a method to obfuscate neural network weights stored in external memory.
+Because modern AI accelerators often use off-chip storage, models are vulnerable to extraction by adversaries with physical or privileged access.
+We introduce an MLC-assisted encoding scheme that converts weights into obfuscated forms bound to on-chip reconstruction logic.
+The design adds negligible inference overhead while strengthening resistance to model-stealing attacks, providing lightweight protection without modifying the neural network architecture or training flow.